Configuration

 Layered files (permissions.d/)

-Each drop-in file is loaded as its own isolated layer:
+Each permissions.d file is loaded as its own isolated layer:

 - Discovery: files ending in